SAKryukov/generic-state-machine/docs/index.md

 and [Transducer](#heading-class-transducer) provide the functionality of [transition systems](https://en.wikipedia.org/wiki/Transition_system) and [finite-state machines](https://en.wikipedia.org/wiki/Finite-state_machine).
-They rely on enumeration-type generic paramters representing the sets of states and the input and output alphabets.
+They rely on enumeration-type generic parameters representing the sets of states and the input and output alphabets.

 @toc